quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 * TouchSwipe, TouchHold and TouchPan - Much better implementation, more control.
 Read about these directive's modifiers.
 * AppFullscreen & AppVisibility - Now as Quasar Plugins, with reactive state properties that can be used in Vue watchers
 * QUploader - new features & design

+Also notice QInlineDatetime has been renamed to QDatetimePicker.

 ### New Components or Features
 * [Spacing](/components/spacing.html) CSS classes